-Trafficking in human beings is a human rights challenge
+Trafficking in human beings is a serious offence

 Trafficking for labour exploitation occurs in Finland